FAQs about Therapy

 Will therapy still work if somebody doesn’t want to be there?

 It definitely can.
-Sometimes clients come to therapy because people in their life encourage them to seek help.
+Sometimes people come to therapy because others in their life encourage them to seek help.
 They may not believe that they need help, or they may disagree about what the problem is and who is responsible.
 My job is to get to know my clients so that I can understand their experience.
-I use a non-judgmental and empathic approach that supports clients in reflecting on their thoughts, feelings and behavior without being confrontational.
-Frequently, people’s defenses lower when they feel accepted for who they are.
+I use a non-judgmental and empathic approach that supports people in reflecting on their thoughts, feelings and behavior without being confrontational.
+Often, people’s defenses lower when they feel accepted.

 Are you able to help my child if they won’t talk about what's bothering them?